30 ft. DIY Foundation Crack Repair Kit

 - Approx. 35 to 45 minutes with upgraded peelable surface seal

-- If injecting with polyurethane, flush the crack with 1-2 cups of water poured into the top port using plastic bottle or by filling the hose assembly several times.
+- This first step applies only if injecting with polyurethane (skip if injecting with epoxy)… flush the crack with 1-2 cups of water poured into the top port using plastic bottle or by filling the hose assembly several times.
 Water should come out of every port below the top port indicating that the crack is contiguous and that ports are not blocked by epoxy.
 Water is also necessary to aid in resin activation (skip this step if injecting with epoxy).

 - Attach the flexible hose assembly (wide end) over the mixer tip by pushing firmly.